LookOlga/crossfox_learn/README.md

 Links to free books.

-And other things which are planned to be add to platform: HTML, CSS, React and Vue interview questions and answers for them.
+And other things that are planned to be added to the platform: HTML, CSS, React and Vue interview questions and answers.